oscdev-io/birdplan/tests/t20_rip/t20_redistribute_rip/README.md

 In the case of "redistribute_rip":
   - r2 should be exporting its RIP routes to r3

-In the case of "redistribute_rip_disabled"
+In the case of "redistribute_rip_false"
   - r2 should not be exporting its RIP routes to r3

+In the case of "redistribute_rip_true"
+  - r2 should be exporting its RIP routes to r3

 ```plantuml
 @startuml